DIPLOMA IN INTEGRATIVE THERAPEUTIC COUNSELLING - LEVEL 5

 Integration: It is essential that each developing counsellor reflects on their own strengths and weakness, preferences and areas of interest; opportunity is given to the considered integration of all learning throughout the course as each student begins to identify their own approach to integrative counselling.

-Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory.
+Applicants must be at least 20 years of age and will have successfully completed our Heart & Mind, Level 3 Certificate in Counselling Skills & Theory (or equivalent).

 An interview will be required during which a successful applicant will demonstrate their capacity to care for others and show willingness to commence client work within a counselling placement or service.
 They will also show commitment to study at Diploma level and to develop their counselling skills as well as the personal and professional qualities essential for a counselling career.